wp-plugins/auto-featured-image-from-title/readme.txt

 == Changelog ==

+= 1.8 =
+* Added option to use the first 55 characters of the post's content as the text to write to the generated image
+* Changed the default font size to 30, making the plugin run faster, and eliminating timeout errors some users experienced
+* Fixed bug that caused the background color to always be black
+* Fixed bug which sometimes resulted in the generated image not being set as the post's featured image

 = 1.7 =
 * Generates an image when saving a post via 'quick edit'
 * Changed the way images are named to prevent overwriting files